 - Liquidity: Though savings accounts provide a place to stash money that is separate from your daily banking needs, they still let you make up to six withdrawals or transfers per statement cycle.

-Here are some of the disadvantages of savings accounts:
+Some of the disadvantages of savings accounts include:

-- Higher yields available elsewhere: The main downside is that interest rates on savings accounts may be lower than other savings products.
-Certificates of deposit and money market accounts, for example, can pay higher rates.
+- Higher yields available elsewhere: The main downside is that interest rates on savings accounts may be lower than other financial products, though other investments may come with greater risk.

-- Accessibility restrictions: Federal regulations restrict the number of withdrawals or transfers you can make from a savings account to six per statement cycle.
+- Accessibility restrictions: Most institutions restrict the number of withdrawals or transfers you can make from a savings account to six per statement cycle.

-- Money market accounts: On average, MMAs provide higher rates than savings accounts, but they may have higher minimum balance requirements.
+- Money market accounts: Money market accounts can provide higher rates than savings accounts, but they may have higher minimum balance requirements.
 Like a savings account, withdrawals and transactions are limited to six per billing cycle.
 These accounts may come with an ATM card and checks.

-- Certificates of deposit: CDs are time-deposit accounts.
+- Certificates of deposit (CDs): CDs are time-deposit accounts.
 They hold your money for a specific period of time.
-In exchange, they pay a guaranteed yield that’s generally higher than savings or money market accounts.
-The trade-off for the higher yield is that there is no liquidity.
+In exchange, they pay a guaranteed fixed yield that’s generally higher than savings or money market accounts.
+The trade-off for the higher yield is that there’s no liquidity (without penalty) for an agreed-upon period of time, which can range from as short as a few months to as long as five years (in rare cases even longer).
 Unless you have a special type of CD, you’ll have to keep your money locked away for the duration of the term.
 If you withdraw cash early, you can get hit with a penalty that can eat up all of your interest earned and some of your principal.